DataBend3r/Readme/README.md

 ## 🚀 About Me

-👋 Hi my name is semshak data analyst by day and aspiring developer by night, I am passionate about uncovering insights and telling stories through data.
+👋 Hi my name is semshak the only data analyst by day and aspiring developer by night.

+I am passionate about uncovering insights and telling stories through data.
 With a strong background in statistical analysis, data modeling, and data visualization, I specialize in turning complex data sets into actionable insights that can inform business decisions.

 In my GitHub repositories, you will find a collection of projects that demonstrate my skills and expertise in data analysis.
 Each project includes a detailed README file that outlines the problem statement, data sources, tools used, and key findings.